🧪 Data Preparation & Updated Input Reference¶

 numpy.savez(orsavez_compressed), each key becomes an array with leading dimensionN, the number of events in the file.
 Masks indicate which padded entries are valid and should contribute to the loss. - Run the EveNet converter.
 Point

 preprocessing/preprocess.pyat your.npzbundle and pass the matching YAML so the loader can recover feature names, the number of sequential vectors, and the heads you are enabling.
-The converter assumes both artifacts describe the same structure—mismatches will surface as validation errors. - Train or evaluate.
-Training configs reference the resulting parquet directory via
+The converter assumes both artifacts describe the same structure—mismatches will surface as validation errors.

 platform.data_parquet_dirand reuse the same YAML inoptions.Dataset.event_info.

 ✨ Normalization note.
-The
+Features marked

 📦 Input Tensor Dictionary¶